srevinsaju/Firefox-Appimage/README.md

 ### Executing
 #### File Manager
-Just double click the `*.AppImage` file and you are done!
+Just double click the `*.AppImage` file and you are done.

 > In normal cases, the above method should work, but in some rare cases the `+x` permissisions.
 So, right click > Properties > Allow Execution